 , Answering FAQ'sTurboTax Employee

-Donations to charity and non-profit organizations can count as tax deductions for taxpayers who itemize their deductions.
+If you Itemize Deductions, donations to charity and non-profit organizations can count as tax deductions

 Just be sure the donations you include on your tax return meet these IRS rules: